 How Do Synthetic Cannabinoids Work?

-The ECS plays a role in maintaining a state of balance inside the body, in spite of ever-changing external factors.
+The ECS plays a role in maintaining a state of balance inside the body, despite ever-changing external factors.
 It is involved in mood, movement, appetite, pain perception, immunity, and many other crucial functions.

 The ECS carries out these functions using chemicals called endocannabinoids.
-These chemicals act on receptors known as cannabinoid receptors to elicit their various effects.
+These chemicals act on cannabinoid receptors, a process that helps elicit their various effects.

-There are two primary types of cannabinoid receptors in the ECS.
-They are known as CB1 and CB2.
-These receptors exist in varying concentrations in different areas of the body and have very different effects.
+There are two primary types of cannabinoid receptors in the ECS; the CB1 and CB2 receptors.
+They exist in varying concentrations in different areas of the body and have very different effects.
 CB1 receptors are most widespread in the brain and nervous system, while CB2 receptors are more common elsewhere.

 Coincidentally, the THC in cannabis has a similar molecular structure to our natural endocannabinoids.
 This allows it to bind with CB1 receptors in the brain to produce a psychoactive high.
-And although THC induces much more potent effects than our endocannabinoids, synthetic cannabinoids are stronger still.
+Although THC induces much more potent effects than our endocannabinoids, synthetic cannabinoids are stronger still.